Fruit and Nut

 Young grafted trees 45-70cm, 70-100cm and 100-140cm

 Two year old plants raised at our own nursery from selected seed from Ontario Province, Canada.
 Unlike the named cultivars of Juglans ailantifolia var. cordiformis, these seed-grown trees are unlikely to produce reliable crops of nuts.
 Vigorous and strong, they will grow into fine large specimen trees suitable for timber production.
 The trees may also be used for rootstock for grafting purposes.
-Available November
+Not available 2019

 50-80cm €9.50 ea

 We use the word 'cobnut' to cover all cultvated varieties of the hazelnut (including filberts).
 Please note that cobnuts are not self fertile, for success plant two or more different varieties.
 This will ensure good pollination.
 Trees available in sizes from 40-240cm.

-Young barerooted trees 40-60 cm high.
+One year rooted cuttings (propagated by stooling) 40-60 cm high.
 Only suitable for growing on for a further year before planting out in a final position, and require a lot of care.
 Suitable only for professional growers.
 Minimum quantity 50 trees.
-Cultivars available: Cosford, Hall's Giant, Kentish Cob, Nottingham (Pearson's Prolific) and Webb's Prize.
-Available from February 2018
+Cultivars available: Cosford, Hall's Giant, Nottingham (Pearson's Prolific) Rode Zellernoot and Webb's Prize.